IO Monad Class Hierarchy: io-classes package

 type Async :: (Type -> Type) -> Type -> Type

-The first type of kind Type -> Type
+The first type of kind Type -> Type describes the monad which could be

-or some other monad stacks built with
+instantiated to IO, IOSim or some other monad stacks built with

 monad transformers.
-The same applies to many other types, e.g. TVar
+The same applies to many other types, e.g. TVar,

 The following types although similar to the originals are not the same

-as the ones that come from base
+as the ones that come from base, async, or exceptions packages:

 Debuging & Insepction